alexdelorenzo/screenshot/README.md

-# pyscreencapture
+# screenshot
-## Take screenshots on Mac OS X from the command line
+## Take screenshots on macOS from the command line

-pyscreencapture lets you specify an Application Name and Window Title to take a screenshot of a specific window via the commandline.
+`screenshot` lets you specify an *application name* and *window title* to take a screenshot of a specific window via the command line.

-It's a thin wrapper that grabs the window IDs from Quartz and passes them to `screencapture`.
+## Justification and Use Case
+The macOS `screencapture` utility is not user friendly.

+To programmatically take a screenshot of an application, or a specific window, you must supply a *window ID* to `screencapture`.
+In order to find a window's *window ID*, you'll need call out to Quartz.

+In newer versions of macOS, the `screencapture` utility improves the user experience slightly: you can run the command and then click on the window you'd like to screenshot.
+However, this necessitates that the user clicks a window each time.
+You cannot include this as part of an automated pipeline.

+To that end, I use this utility to automate the generation of screenshots of web, mobile and desktop applications.

 ## Example
-Take a screenshot of the Pycharm application with the window title containing "pyscreencapture".
+Take a screenshot of the Pycharm application with the *window title* containing "screenshot".

-`python3 screencapture.py Pycharm -t pyscreencapture`
+`screenshot Pycharm -t screenshot`

 ## Installation